nion-software/experimental/README.rst

 Nion Swift Experimental
 =======================

-A Nion Swift package for experimental menu items and scripts.
+A Nion Swift package for experimental menu items and scripts and other items.

+This is a public repository maintained primarily by Nion.

 .. start-badges